Essex County Bowling Club – A Potted History

 Lloyd Sabatini & Edward Morris won the Outdoor National Pairs Championship at Worthing.
 They both received call ups for the England National Trial following this success.

-In 2014 Edward Morris was once again called up for the England National Trial and James Fuge was called up for the Under 18 National Trial.
+Edward Morris was once again called up for the England National Trial and James Fuge was called up for the Under 18 National Trial.

 In 2016/17 John Stewart was the National Over 60’s Singles champion.